gberlu/understanding-risk/content/authors/吳恩達/_index.md

   - Researchers
 ---

-Luca Giommoni is a Senior Lecturer in Criminology at in the School of Social Sciences at Cardiff University.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Giulia Berlusconi is a senior lecturer in criminology in the [School of Social Sciences](https://www.cardiff.ac.uk/social-sciences) at [Cardiff University](https://www.cardiff.ac.uk).
+His research focuses on drug markets and any other form of illicit trafficking (e.g., human trafficking).

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.